Sai-Nithya-7/devpulse/README.md

 **Peer benchmarking.** Your lead time card shows the team average underneath it.
 3.8 days reads differently when your teammates are at 2.1 vs 5.2.

-**Contradiction detection.** Fast cycle time but slow lead time usually means the bottleneck is post-code — review queue or deploy pipeline, not development itself.
-The app catches combinations like this and calls them out separately.
+**Contradiction detection.** Fast cycle time but slow lead time usually means the bottleneck is post-code, review queue or deploy pipeline, not development itself.
+The logic catches combinations like this and calls them out separately.

 **Confidence flagging.** Two completed issues in a month is a thin sample.
-The app says so rather than displaying metrics like they mean something definitive.
+The website says so rather than displaying metrics like they mean something definitive.

 **Role scoping.** Developers see only their own data.
 Managers see only their team.
 Simulated here with a login screen; would be SSO in production.